Learn Can you burn Japanese knotweed UK?

 Environmental Impact

 When burnt, Japanese Knotweed releases pollutants and can contribute to soil erosion.
-This can have adverse effects on the surrounding ecosystem, potentially harming native plants and wildlife.
+This can adversely affect the surrounding ecosystem, potentially harming native plants and wildlife.

 Health Concerns